- Laura Adkins

 I’m Rachel Ball, Assistant Principal i/c Teaching and Learning and passionate History teacher.
 I’ve been teaching 19 years in a large Academy in Salford.
 I’m a Mum of two and fully know the juggle of working full-time with children.
 I’m an enthusiastic reader and love keeping fit, especially weight-training.

-I am an independent researcher.
-My main interests lie within medicine and disability during/after the First World War; with my particular focus being on those men who lost limbs during this conflict, and the prostheses and rehabilitation offered to them.
+I am a AHRC CDP funded PhD researcher at the University of Leeds and The National Archives, looking at British state provision of prosthetic limbs in the two world wars.
+This continues my research interests in disability history and history of medicine, as well as military history.
 My MSc (from the University of Strathclyde) was titled: “Broken in the War: Prosthetic Limbs for British Soldiers During the Great War.”
 I spent a great deal of the centenary period working as the First World War Diverse Histories Researcher at The National Archives.
 And, on the back of this, my first book was published (with Pen and Sword) in November 2018, called: Images of The National Archives: Armistice.

 My name is Sarah and I am 25.
 I have been interested in history for as long as I can remember; it was my favourite subject at school, and the one I eventually went on to study at university.
 I graduated from MMU in 2017 with a bachelor’s in Social History.
 In 2018, I graduated from the University of York with an MA in Cultural Heritage Management.
 I have been a National Trust volunteer amongst other roles over the last few years.
 I am currently in the process of applying for my PhD at the University of York, in which I want to research the missing narratives of women in our museums/heritage sites.
 Many places take a ‘general’ view or go with a male-centric narrative which I believe should be challenged.
 I am very excited to explore this subject area further and see what the future brings for my career.
 I would love to teach at university level one day, as I think education is my calling.
 However, I hope this can transcend into the museum sector as well!